Iceland car rental Show menu

 Types of Glacier Tours in Iceland

 There are many different types of glacier tours that you can embark on during your trip to Iceland.
-Depending on who you are travelling with and how much physical activity you want to undertake on your holiday, there are different ways to see the glacier that will suit different people.
-Some of the most popular types of glacier tour include;
+Depending on who you are traveling with and how much physical activity you want to undertake on your holiday, there are different ways to see the glacier that will suit different people.
+Some of the most popular types of glacier tours include;

 Where Can I Go On A Glacier Tour?

 There are a number of different places that you can go on a glacier tour during your trip to Iceland.
-There are many different glaciers and places to choose from and it can be a little confusing if you are not sure about the difference.
-However, each glacier has its own charm and individuality so there isn’t any great way to set them apart.
-We have put together a list for some of the most popular glaciers in Iceland;
+There are many different glaciers and places to choose from, and it can be a little confusing if you are not sure about the difference.
+However, each glacier has its own charm and individuality, so there isn’t any great way to set them apart.
+We have put together a list of some of the most popular glaciers in Iceland.

 • Sólheimajökull - close to Reykjavik, great for beginners